kinnewig/dcs2/README.md

 The most straightforward method for installing DEALII is to rely on the BLAS, LAPACK, and ScaLAPACK libraries, which are typically provided by the system repositories.

 You need to install the developer packages of the following packages `openblas` `lapack` `scalapack`.

 In the case of Fedora/Rocky/Redhat this boils down to `sudo dnf install openblas-devel lapack-devel scalapack-openmpi-devel`

+In the case of Ubuntu/Debian `sudo apt install libopenblas-dev liblapack-dev libscalapack-openmpi-dev`

 ### Installation Tools